drgorillamd/uniswap-arb/README.md

 # Possible improvements :
-- Those arbs are not leveraged but can be accomplished with the use of a weth flashloan and/or dai flashmint while running in prod.
+- Those arbs are not leveraged but can be accomplished with the use of a weth flashloan and/or dai flashmint
 - The opportunities are based on last mined block -> getting the swap waiting in txpool would give another extra hedge (the ideal situation would then be getting included as the LAST tx from the block, effectively frontrunning the following block)
 - Safety check -> pass the prices observed by the bot to execArb, revert (+/- recompute) if huge difference (avoid loosing when being frontran)
-- CompureMaximizedProfit should be adapted in JS, avoiding waisting time waiting for a promise to resolve
+- ComputeMaximizedProfit should be adapted in JS, avoiding waisting time waiting for a promise to resolve